 - Review technology needs and training

 - Arrange one-on-one technology training for new employee

 Technology needs and training may include these items:

-- Computer equipment is in working order and that appropriate software, including email, is installed
+- Ensuring that computer equipment is in working order and that appropriate software, including email, is installed

 - Overview of security, confidentiality, and business ethics